Snowflake-Labs/semantic-model-generator/README.md

 [Snowflake CLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/index) is recommended for deploying the app in Streamlit in Snowflake.
 Please see Snowflake CLI [installation instructions](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/installation/installation) to install. **Snowflake CLI version 3.0+ is required**.
 Follow the below instructions to install the Semantic Model Generator in Streamlit in Snowflake.

-If you do not have Snowflake CLI installed, Steps #2 and #3 below can be replicated manually with the [VS Code Snowflake extension](https://docs.snowflake.com/en/user-guide/vscode-ext), Snowsight or [Snowflake Native Git Integration](https://docs.snowflake.com/en/developer-guide/git/git-overview):
+If you do not have Snowflake CLI installed, the setup can be replicated manually with the [VS Code Snowflake extension](https://docs.snowflake.com/en/user-guide/vscode-ext), Snowsight or [Snowflake Native Git Integration](https://docs.snowflake.com/en/developer-guide/git/git-overview):
  - For VS Code extention, please note that parameters passed (with flag `-D`) will be need to be hard-coded in the `.sql` files directly.
  - If using Snowsight, you may use the files upload wizard to upload files.
 Please pay close attention to maintain the directory structure referenced in `setup_sis/app_setup.sql`.
  - If using the Native Git Integration, copy and paste the code from this [setup file](https://github.com/Snowflake-Labs/semantic-model-generator/blob/main/sis_setup/sissetup_snowsightgit.sql) and run in Snowsight.
 Please note that you will have to set the Streamlit Warehouse as a variable in line 2: